 What else do I need to know?

 - Learn about secret ingredients that contain lactose.
 These ingredients include dry milk solids (including non-fat milk solids), buttermilk, lactose, malted milk, sour or sweet cream, margarine, whey, whey protein concentrate, and cheese.
 Remember that baked and processed foods such as cakes and cookies may also contain lactose.
 Check your food labels!

 - Some medications contain lactose.
-Ask your doctor if there is lactose in any medications that you might be taking and read the label yourself, too.
+Ask your health care provider if there's lactose in any medications that you might be taking and read the label yourself, too.

-If you are lactose intolerant, you probably will not need to completely cut out milk or other dairy foods from your diet.
+If you're lactose intolerant, you probably won't need to completely cut out milk or other dairy foods from your diet.
 These foods provide calcium for your body and other important nutrients.
 Managing your lactose intolerance is possible and not as difficult as you might think.

 Many people may think they are allergic to milk, but in reality, only 1-3% of infants are born with milk allergy and most outgrow it by the time they are adolescents.
 Milk allergy is also sometimes confused with lactose intolerance, which is much more common, but very different than milk allergy..